nisaacdz/speedy_refs/README.md

 # SPEEDY_REFS

-A collection of simple, Fast, and light smart pointers for rust.4
+A collection of simple, Fast, and light smart pointers for rust.

-Contains faster and lighter alternatives to std smart pointers.
+Contains faster and lighter alternatives to std smart pointers and much more.

 # FEATURES